-Telling us about your ethnicity is important because certain variants are more common in certain ethnicities.
-Many reports explain your results in the context of your ethnicity.
-You can learn more about how this applies to each type of report below:
+Ethnicity can play a role in disease risk.
+Telling us about your ethnicity is important because certain variants are more common or have been studied more in certain ethnicities.
+This means that your ethnicity may impact how relevant a particular report is for you.
+In addition, some reports explain your results in the context of your ethnicity.
+You can learn more about how your ethnicity applies to each type of report below:

 Our Health Predispositions reports (which include Genetic Health Risk reports) provide information about genetic variants that may influence your chances of developing certain health conditions.
 The variants in many of our Genetic Health Risk reports have been studied more in certain ethnicities than in others.
 The effect of these variants on the likelihood of developing a disease is expected to be similar in people of other ethnicities, but the exact numbers are not as well understood.
 In addition, our reports do not include all possible genetic variants associated with each health condition.
 For example, many of our Genetic Health Risk reports test for variants that are more common in people of certain ethnicities than in others.
 So if you are of an ethnicity not highlighted in the report and receive a "Variant(s) not detected" result, it's especially important to remember that you could have a variant common in people of your ethnicity but not included in our test.

 Within the How To Use This Test section of each Genetic Health Risk report, the "Important Ethnicities" area lists the ethnicities in which the variants included in our test are most common or have been studied the most.
 If your ethnicity is highlighted for a particular report that report may provide more detailed information that is especially relevant for you.

 Powered by 23andMe Research